Pepcoders/Data-Science-Content-English/Web Scarping/README.md

 ## Course Outline

 ### 1. Course Overview
-- [x] 1.
+- [ ] 1.
 Course Overview
 ### 2. Getting Started with BeautifulSoup
+- [ ] 5.
+Module Overview and Prerequisites
-- [x] 1.
+- [ ] 1.
 What is Web Scraping
-- [x] 2.
+- [ ] 2.
 Real Life Example of Web Scraping
-- [x] 3.
+- [ ] 3.
 Different Libraries for Web Scraping
-- [ ] 1.
-Module Overview and Prerequisites
+- [ ] 4.
+Basics of HTML
-- [ ] 2.
+- [ ] 5.
 HTTP Requests and Responses
-- [ ] 3.
+- [ ] 6.
 GET and POST Requests Using the Requests Library
-- [ ] 4.
+- [ ] 7.
 Handling Redirects with the Requests Library
-- [ ] 5.
+- [ ] 8.
 Module Summary
 ### 3. Getting Started with BeautifulSoup
 - [ ] 1.
 Module Overview
 - [ ] 2.
 The HTML Parse Tree